FarisZR/knocker-cli/README.md

 - `KNOCKER_API_URL`: The URL of the Knocker API.
 - `KNOCKER_API_KEY`: Your API key.
-- `KNOCKER_INTERVAL`: The interval in minutes to check for IP changes.
+- `KNOCKER_CHECK_INTERVAL`: The interval in minutes to poll for IP changes when `ip_check_url` is set.
 - `KNOCKER_IP_CHECK_URL`: Optional URL of the external IP checker service.
 - `KNOCKER_TTL`: Optional time to live in seconds for the knock request (0 for server default).

 When running as the packaged systemd user service, these variables can be placed in `~/.config/knocker/env` using the standard `KEY=value` format.

-Setting a non-zero `ttl` automatically shortens the knock interval so that a knock is issued when roughly 90% of the TTL has elapsed (leaving a 10% buffer before expiry) while never exceeding the configured interval.
+When `ip_check_url` is unset, the service automatically schedules knocks so that roughly 10% of the TTL remains before expiry.
+It starts with the configured TTL but updates the cadence whenever the API returns a TTL, falling back to a 5-minute cadence only when no TTL is known.
+When `ip_check_url` is provided, the `check_interval` controls how frequently the client polls for IP changes and only knocks when the IP actually changes.

 ## Structured journald events